8 Data Science Skills That Every Employee Needs

 Correlation ranges between -1 and +1.
 A negative coefficient means two variables are affected in opposite directions (as one variable goes up, the other goes down).
 A positive coefficient means both variables change in a positive direction (as one goes up, the other goes up too).
 A correlation of exactly 0 indicates no relationship between the two variables.

-We use correlations in Compass to see how well users performing certain events predicts whether or not those users were retained.
+We use correlations in to see how well users performing certain events predicts whether or not those users were retained.
 We have generalized event correlations into four categories:

 • Highly Predictive (correlation >= 0.4)